If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 Can Humans Digest Raw Mushrooms?

-Nutritional Properties - May retain more vitamin D if sun-exposed. - Enhanced availability of nutrients such as B vitamins, selenium, potassium, and phosphorus due to breakdown of cell walls.
+Nutritional Properties | - May retain more vitamin D if exposed to UV light. | - Cooking helps break down cell walls, making nutrients such as B vitamins, selenium, potassium, and phosphorus more accessible. |

-Flavour & Texture Mild, earthy flavour with a crisp texture. - Deep, umami flavor with a tender, meaty texture brought out by caramelisation of natural sugars.
+Flavour & Texture | Mild, earthy flavour with a crisp texture. | - Deep, umami flavour with a tender, meaty texture brought out by caramelisation of natural sugars. |

-- Possible bacterial contamination (alleviated with washing or blanching).
+- Possible bacterial contamination (can be reduced by washing or blanching). |

-Culinary Applications - Suitable for salads, cold dishes, and recipes that call for a fresh, crunchy texture. - Versatile for a variety of cooked dishes, stews, stir-fries, and more, where a hearty texture and rich flavour are desired.
+Culinary Applications | - Suitable for salads, cold dishes, and recipes that call for a fresh, crunchy texture. | - Versatile for a variety of cooked dishes, stews, stir-fries, and more, where a hearty texture and rich flavour are desired. |

 How To Safely Eat Raw Mushrooms